caseycallow/p5/README.md

+Many songs can be found in publicly available datasets in JSON format.
+This project takes in a song's JSON file and transforms it using P5.js into a radial image based on note velocity and pitch.
 Color is determined based on the velocity/volume of each note.
 Line length is determined by the note pitch (higher notes = longer lines).

 ### Chopin — Fantasie Impromptu